makrai/notes/jackendoff90-sem-struct.md

   * a further location expression describing the point of contact,
   * permited by most verbs of contact
 * hit: GO( , TO) or INCH(BE( , AT))
-  * GOc might [specify e.g. motion while in continuous contact with the object
+  * GOc might [specify eg motion while in continuous contact with the object
     * _stroke_ and _scratch_ mean exactly this
 * _rub_ and _brush_ specifying a Path of contact
 * _bounce_ specifies travel that is interrupted by an impact and that continues